eschlenz/Lock-Picking-Public/Lock Notes/README.md

       * Phase 1
          * Lots of tension
          * Cycle through pins 1,2,4,5 lifting up the binder little by little until it frees up
+         * Also lift ^ the non binders just a tiny amount each time you visit a pin
          * Don't need to touch pin 6 at all
          * Pin 3 might need lifting near the end of phase 1
          * Repeat ^ until one of the following happens suggesting phase